 The auditorium overflowed with students proudly wearing Palestinian kuffiyehs and holding “stop silencing us” signs high.
 By the end of the night, Palestinians on campus were finally given a voice for the first time in University of Michigan Ann Arbor’s history.

 On Nov.
 15th, U of M passed divestment in Central Student Government (CSG), marking a historical moment in a 14-year-long struggle for justice on campus.
 Year after year, Students Allied for Freedom and Equality (SAFE) proposed divestment, asking CSG to divest from companies involved in human rights violations against Palestinians.
 Companies that are in fact, profiting by supplying weapons and equipment to Israel’s illegal occupation of Palestinians.
-Palestinian students voiced how these companies harm the safety of their families in Palestine who have had their homes demolished.
+Palestinian students voiced how these companies contribute to jeopardizing the safety of their families living under Israeli occupation and apartheid.

-For over a decade, their voices were repeatedly silenced.
+For over a decade, these student voices were repeatedly silenced.

 CSG President Anushka Sarkar presented the resolution to the Board of Regents on Dec.
 7, to propose implementing an ad-hoc committee to investigate university funds in companies with human rights violations.

 On Thursday, Dec.
 14 six of the eight Board of Regents signed a joint statement denying CSG’s resolution.
-However, the only two People of Color on the board did not sign the resolution.
+The only two People of Color on the board did not sign the statement.